Rugrats: Streaming

-As of March 4, 2021, all seasons of the show are available on Hulu and Paramount+.
+As of March 4, 2021, all seasons are available on Paramount+.

 Reception

 Ratings

+In 1994, "A Rugrats Passover" received a Nielsen rating of 3.1, with a 4.8% share of American audiences, making it the sixth most-watched cable telecast that week.
 In 1996, Rugrats episodes had aired 655 times over the course of the calendar year, and it remained one of cable television's most-watched series that year.
-In February 1996, Rugrats reached a record of 19.1 million viewers a week, becoming the highest-rated kids program on cable.
-In November 1996, the show surpassed itself with 20.8 million viewers a week.
-On November 10, 1997, the fourth-season episode "The Turkey Who Came to Dinner" became Nickelodeon's highest-rated program, with the Nielsen rating of 9.4, which totaled 3.7 million viewers among kids 2-11.
+In February 1996, Rugrats reached a record of 19.1 million viewers per week, becoming the highest-rated kids program on cable.
+In November 1996, the series surpassed itself with 20.8 million viewers per week.
+In December 1996, "A Rugrats Chanukah" received a Nielsen rating of 7.9 in the show's target demographic of children aged 2–11.

+On November 10, 1998, the fourth-season episode "The Turkey Who Came to Dinner" became Nickelodeon's highest-rated program, with a Nielsen rating of 9.4, which totaled 3.7 million viewers among kids 2-11.
 On January 18, 1999, it was surpassed by the sixth-season episodes "Chuckie's Duckling" and "A Dog's Life", all of which earned a 13.8 Nielsen rating.
 On July 21, 2001, the series' special "All Growed Up" became Nickelodeon's highest-rated program among kids 2-11, earning a Nielsen rating of 20.4 with a 70% share.
 It remains as the series' highest-rated episode.

 Critical reception and legacy

-Since its debut in 1991, Rugrats has generally received positive reviews from critics and fans.
-In a 1995 interview, Steven Spielberg referred to the show as one of several shows that were the best children's programming at the time.
+In a 1995 interview, Steven Spielberg referred to the series as one of several shows that were the best children's programming at the time.
 Spielberg described Rugrats as "sort of a TV Peanuts of our time".
 Rugrats was also considered a strong point in Nickelodeon's rise in the 1990s.
-In a press release celebrating the show's 10th anniversary, Cyma Zarghami stated, "During the past decade, Rugrats has evolved from a ratings powerhouse, being the number one children's show on TV, to pop icon status.
+In a press release celebrating the series' 10th anniversary, Cyma Zarghami stated, "During the past decade, Rugrats has evolved from a ratings powerhouse, being the number one children's show on TV, to pop icon status.
 It has secured a place in the hearts of both kids and adults, who see it from their own point of view".
-According to Nickelodeon producers, this show made them the number-one cable channel in the 1990s.
+According to Nickelodeon producers, this series made them the number-one cable channel in the 1990s.
 Jeff Jarvis reviewed Rugrats and stated, "When The Simpsons was a segment on The Tracey Ullman Show, it was just a belch joke with hip pretensions.
 As a series, it grew flesh and guts.
 It was my favorite cartoon.
 Until I discovered Nickelodeon's Rugrats, a sardonic, sly, kid's-eye view of the world that skewers thirty-something parents and Cosby kids."

 Controversy

 Rugrats was noteworthy among contemporary children's television for depicting observant, identifiable Jewish families.
-Jewish, Christian, and Muslim religious groups gave the show high praises for their special holiday episodes.
+Jewish, Christian, and Muslim religious groups gave the series high praises for their special holiday episodes.
 Nonetheless, at one point the Anti-Defamation League and The Washington Post editorial page castigated the series for its depiction of Tommy Pickles' maternal grandparents, accusing their character designs of resembling Nazi-era depictions of Jews.